Sabbir2809/data-structure-and-algorithms-with-javascript/README.md

    - Factorial of a Number
    - Prime Number
    - Power of Two
-1. Recursion
+1. Recursive
-   - Fibonacci Sequence with Recursion
+   - Fibonacci Sequence
-   - Factorial of a Number with Recursion
+   - Factorial of a Number
 1. Searching Algorithms

    - Liner Search